loicmathieu/bookmarkit/README.md

 - Modify `BookmarkResource` to read this configuration property and log it at startup:
   - Use `@@ConfigProperty` to inject the property inside a `greeting` variable.
   - Create a `@PostConstruct` method that log it via `System.out.println("Hello " + greeting)`.
-- Test using `mvn quarkus:dev` you should see `Hello World` in the console.
+- Test using `mvn quarkus:dev` you should see `Hello World` in the console when you hit the endpoint.
 - Add a new line to `application.properties` file: `%dev.greeting=Dev` this is an override of the same property for the dev profile.
 - Test using `mvn quarkus:dev` you should see `Hello Dev` in the console.